holloway/xml-zero.js/packages/whats-the-damage/README.md

 # How does it work?

-It forks your scripts and runs them sequentially while monitoring the processes' memory and CPU usage, and duration.
+It forks your scripts and runs them sequentially while monitoring the processes' memory, CPU usage, and duration.

 # API